 What is Low-Intensity Exercise?

-Low Intensity Steady State exercise calls for 30-60 minutes spent at the fat-burning rate of 60% of maximal heart-rate effort.
-At this level of intensity, you can workout for longer periods of time and build endurance—not necessarily raw strength.
+Low-Intensity Steady State exercise calls for 30-60 minutes spent at the fat-burning rate of 60% of the maximal heart-rate effort.
+At this level of intensity, you can work out for longer periods of time and build endurance—not necessarily raw strength.
 Think: a long walk or bike ride, using the elliptical or rowing machine at the gym, etc.

-Benefits of Low-Intensity Exercise?
+Benefits of Low-Intensity Workouts

 Yes, higher intensity workouts will typically burn more calories, but less intense forms of exercise do still burn calories and fat.
 While we’re not claiming that a daily 30-minute walk will give you six-pack abs (you need to build muscle and mix it up to lose weight and carve out your muscles), less-intense workouts do burn fat—especially the longer you spend doing them.
-Low intensity cardio has tons of other great benefits, too!
+Low-intensity cardio has tons of other great benefits, too!
 Here are just a few:

 - Improves cardiovascular function